Laparoscopic adjustable gastric banding (LAGB) is a type of minimally

 with conventional medical therapy such as diet and exercise.
 In 2001 the

-System consists of a band with an inflatable cuff, catheter
+The LAP-Band® and the Realize Band® systems consist of a band with an inflatable cuff, catheter

 and access port.
 The band is placed around the upper portion

 of the stomach creating a smaller stomach by restriction.
 The catheter